Saturday, September 30, 2017

 Sometimes I wish I could just toss something on the ground and not give it another thought, like the person I saw get in their car after buying a fancy coffee drink and take one sip before tossing it out the window while driving away.
 But I can't throw away something I just spent money on, and I can’t litter.

-But as long as I can still go outside and pick up trash, keeping the paths I walk every day clean, it makes me feel a bit better.
+And now, with so much that seemed stable now imploding in front of our eyes, I've found that picking up trash is one of the few things that gives me any control over the world around me.
+As long as I can still go outside and pick up trash, keeping the paths I walk every day clean, it makes me feel a bit better.
 And knowing there are others doing the same helps even more.
 Because feeling a bit of control, and a bit less alone, are things I really need right now.